Logo

 Luis Enrique suffered his first defeat in the competition on 25 October 2014, away against Real Madrid, and although Barcelona had a successful run in the year, his management came under scrutiny because of his tactics involving several lineup changes in consecutive games.

-Luis Enrique soon equaled Guardiola's record of 11 consecutive victories, while the side went on to beat Atletico Madrid and Villarreal CF convincingly in the Copa del Rey to advance to the final.
+Luis Enrique soon equaled Guardiola's record of 11 consecutive victories, while the side went on to beat Atletico Madrid and Villarreal convincingly in the Copa del Rey to advance to the final.

 On 1 March 2017, Luis Enrique announced that he would not continue as team manager after 30 June on expiration of his contract.